Evolution of octupole deformation and collectivity in neutron-rich lanthanides: Results and discussions

-Figure~\ref{fig:level}(a) shows the low-energy positive-parity ground-state band and the negative-parity band built on the $1^{-}_{1}$ state of $^{144}$Ba.
-The excitation energies obtained for $I\leqslant 5$ agree reasonably well with the experimental data of Ref.~ \cite{bucher2016}.
-However, both bands are somewhat stretched for higher spin as compared to the experimental ones.
-Note, that the inversion of the theoretical $1^{-}$ and $3^{-}$ levels might indicate that a dipole boson should be included in the calculations, in order to lower the $1^{-}$ level.
-Experimentally, the nucleus $^{146}$Ba exhibits a stable octupole deformation \cite{bucher2017}.
+Experimentally, the nucleus $^{146}$Ba also exhibits a stable octupole deformation \cite{bucher2017}.
 The level scheme obtained for $^{146}$Ba is strikingly similar to that of $^{144}$Ba.
 As can be seen from Table~\ref{tab:em-ba}, the $B(E1)$, $B(E2)$, and $B(E3)$ reduced transition probabilities obtained for $^{144,146}$Ba, compare well with the experimental values \cite{data,bucher2016,bucher2017}.
 Only the $B(E1)$ rates of $^{146}$Ba differ by several orders of magnitude from the experimental ones \cite{data}.
-One should, however, keep in mind that the $E1$ properties are mostly determined by noncollective single particle degrees of freedom.
+One should, however, keep in mind that the $E1$ properties are mostly determined by non-collective single particle degrees of freedom.
 As the $sdf$-IBM model is built on collective nucleon pairs it is not expected to provide reliable predictions on $E1$ transition properties.

 The low-energy bands obtained for the isotopes $^{148}$Nd and $^{150}$Nd are depicted in Figs.~\ref{fig:level}(b) and \ref{fig:level}(c), respectively.
+Empirically, the $^{148}$Nd nucleus is also considered \cite{sugawara2007} a transitional nucleus close to the X(5) critical point symmetry \cite{iachello2001}.
 For $^{148}$Nd, the agreement with the experiment is better than for $^{144}$Ba.
 This is because the number of bosons for the former is large enough so as to provide a better quantitative description of the excitation spectra.
-The $1^{-}$, $3^{-}$, and $5^{-}$ energy levels are somewhat lower than for experiment.
+The $1^{-}$, $3^{-}$, and $5^{-}$ energy levels are somewhat lower than the experimental ones.
 This correlates well with the especially pronounced reflection asymmetric minimum observed in the Gogny-D1M SCMF-PES (cf. Fig.~\ref{fig:pesdft}).